AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Type.md

 ---
-uid: AssetTypeAPI
+uid: AssetTypesAPI
 ---

-# AssetType API
+# AssetTypes API

 The asset type API provides methods to create, read, update, and delete asset types.
 An asset type can be used to build many similar assets.
 Some of the key benefits of using an asset type as the base model for assets are: